 - Perform all duties with professionalism and care.

-- You must only work with one client at a time, that is, you must only provide one-to-one support.
+- You must only work with one individual at a time, unless you are working in a Group Booking, or a booking with a Provider on Hireup.
+When you are booked by an individual on Hireup you must only provide one-to-one support.
 If you are instructed to work with more than one person seeking support at the same time, you must advise us immediately and before undertaking that work.

 - At all times, work under general guidance from the person seeking support/their family, within clearly defined guidelines.
 This means that the tasks you undertake should be clearly explained to you, with guidance given should you need it as you go.